cyverse-archive/metadactyl-clj/README.markdown

 It should be noted that this service does not fail if any of the job identifiers refers to a non-existent or deleted job.
 If the identifier refers to a deleted job then the update is essentially a no-op.
-If a job with the identifier can't be found then a warning message is logged in Metadactyl's log file, but the service does not indicate that a failure has occurred.
+If a job with the identifier can't be found then a warning message is logged in metadactyl-clj's log file, but the service does not indicate that a failure has occurred.

 Here's an example: